 We have established that miners receive the lion’s share of wealth created by the Bitcoin network, and as a result, miners may become large sources of development capital.
 Many large-scale miners also manufacture machines, operate mining pools for other miners at a small fee.

 Bounty-hunting is another approach to software entrepreneurship.
 Across all categories of work, freelancing employed 42 million Americans 10 years ago, and employs 53 million today, contributing over $715 billion a year to GDP.
 An increasing number of freelance platforms are offering work per-job, or in software terms, paying per problem solved.

 Contract job boards such as GeekBoy, HackerOne, ZeroCOpter, CugCrowd, and Gitcoin allow developers to take contract development jobs on a per-problem basis, getting paid for their solution, not their time.
 Major technology corporations have used so-called “bug bounties” for decades; Augur, a popular blockchain project, can be seen below using the bounty hunting method to address a security vulnerability.

 Figure 19.
-Augur is just one of many cryptocurrency projects using bounty-based employment to effect quality assurance.
+Augur is just one of many cryptocurrency projects using bounty-based employment to

 Perhaps the best implementation of a bitcoin-based bounty hunting system is BitHub, created by cypherpunk and Signal Messenger creator Moxie Marlinspike.
 BitHub does two things for Signal Messenger, which is free and open source software: